wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 * The solution you arrived at
 * The results the solution delivered

-It sounds like a lot, but you can really condense it and be succinct - include bullet points and [pull quotes](https://en.wikipedia.org/wiki/Pull_quote) to emphasise the important things you don’t want readers to miss.
+It sounds like a lot, but you can really condense it and be succinct - include bullet points and [pull quotes](https://en.wikipedia.org/wiki/Pull_quote) to emphasize the important things you don’t want readers to miss.

 For each step, include **evidence** of your process; personas, notes from interviews, empathy maps, flow diagrams, wireframes and sketches.